DSpace/RestContract/communities.md

 To be used on a community with an administrator group

 Status codes:
-* 204 No content - if the operation succeed
+* 204 No content - if the delete succeeded (including the case of no-op if the community didn't contain an administrator group)
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only admins and (parent) community admins can delete the group
 * 404 Not found - if the community doesn't exist
-* 422: if the community didn't contain an administrator group

 ### Search methods
 #### top